robot297/JAG_9_2019/Lab 10 Questions.md

 **Showing all Products, showAll()**

-Call your new method in ProductDB to get all of the product data.
+Call your new method in ProductDB.java to get all of the product data.
 Sort your data by name, in alphabetical order.
 Display product names, followed by quantity.

-Do not return a ResultSet from ProductDB.
+Do **not** return a ResultSet from ProductDB.java.
 Return a list, or something that showAll can easily use to display all products.

-`showAll` should not use any user input.
+`showAll` should not require any user input.

 **Adding a Product, addProduct()**